 Enjoying Yosemite National Park waterfalls is a favorite activity among travelers and hikers from all over the world but staying safe in the park is a priority.
-Whether you choose to take part in viewing some of the most beautiful and tallest waterfalls in the United States in spring or to make the trip to the valley in the later months of the year, there will always be something beautiful to see.

 If you are planning to visit Yosemite National Park during the peak season for waterfalls, which is by far early spring, remember to pack appropriately.
 Always bring extra water, food and an extra pair of socks.
 Make sure that your hiking boots are good and worn in and you’ve packed a raincoat.
 Because we’re not kidding when we say the waterfalls will be roaring.
 Always remain on trail while hiking anywhere in Yosemite and obey signs that note closed areas, they’re closed to keep you safe.
 Also, never scramble on rocks near waterfalls, wet granite is extremely slippery and a simple slip could cost you a trip to the emergency room – or worse.

-Yosemite waterfall hikes range anywhere from easy to difficult, and there are several handicap accessible trails as well, so no matter what level of hiker you are, you will be able to reach at least one Yosemite waterfall when you visit the park.
+Yosemite waterfall hikes range anywhere from easy to difficult, and there are several handicap accessible trails as well, so no matter what level of hiker you are, you will be able to reach at least one waterfall when you visit the park.
 Just make sure to do your research on the hike and its difficulty, review the rules of the trail and remember to waterproof your camera!